jenewland1999/arrow-shooter-game/README.md

-# CSY1018 Web Development - Assignment 02
+# Arrow Shooter Game

-An in-browser game written in JavaScript.
+A bird's-eye view, arrow-shooting game built using HTML, CSS and JavaScript.